fabiandres88/Jest/README.md

 #### Description:

 ```
-Testing a promise using axios and toHaveLength.
+Testing a promise using axios and toHaveLength, resolves and rejects.
 ```